antmx/Jenu/README.md

 Jenu works by recursively following web page links and other types of URL reference, parsing links in the returned content and following those links, building up a log of links in the website.

-**NOTE:** because Jenu is written in JavaScript and due to browser security constraints, *Cross-origin resource sharing (CORS)* must be implemented on the website you wish to scan.
+**NOTE** because Jenu is written in JavaScript and due to browser security constraints, *Cross-origin resource sharing (CORS)* must be implemented on the website you wish to scan.
 This is achieved by returning a couple of response headers with each response from the website being scanned.
 In IIS7, this can be done by editing the web.config file's *customHeaders* section:

 ``` XML
 <?xml version="1.0"?>